Porcelain vs Sandstone vs Limestone Patio: Which Is Best for Dublin Homes?

 - Stable edges that do not leave gaps.

+Standing water encourages moss, slippery surfaces and damp issues near foundations.
+It can also create pest-friendly conditions.
 Poorly installed paving can leave voids under slabs, gaps along walls, broken corners and damp sheltered areas.
 These spaces can appeal to rats, mice, ants and other insects around Dublin homes.

 Loose joints can also trap food debris, leaves and moisture.
 Well-laid porcelain, sandstone or limestone patios with solid bedding, sealed edges and proper jointing reduce harbourage for rodents and insects.
 The material matters, but the installation details matter more.
+If water is already an issue around your property, our guide to driveway drainage solutions in Dublin gives useful background on common drainage problems and fixes.

 FAQs